Divorce is difficult. Though I’ve never personally been through it, I’ve watched as dozens of my clients and friends have gone through the process.

 The spousal benefit rules for married individuals require the higher earning spouse to file first before a spousal benefit can be paid to a lower earning spouse.

-Also, you can file for a survivor benefit as early as age 60.
-But be warned, if you remarry prior to age 60, you lose the right to claim on an ex-spouse’s record — at least until the subsequent marriage(s) end in death or divorce.
+Before you do this, however, be warned: If you remarry prior to age 60, you lose the right to claim on an ex-spouse’s record, at least until the subsequent marriage(s) end in death or divorce.

 If you remarry after age 60, you are eligible to receive benefits based on the highest of your benefit, your current spouse’s benefit, or your deceased spouse’s survivor benefit.

-But don’t grab your keys and head off to your local Social Security office just yet.
+Don’t grab your keys and head off to your local Social Security office just yet.
 Just because you can file on your ex-spouse’s benefit doesn’t mean that you should.

 She could file for only the survivors benefit and let her benefit increase with delayed retirement credits.
-At her age 70, she could switch back to her own benefit which would have grown to $2,480 (not including cost of living adjustments!).
+At age 70, she could switch back to her own benefit which would have grown to $2,480 (not including cost of living adjustments!).

-So where do you turn for help?
-First, don’t expect the Social Security Administration to look at all of your prior marriages and make a determination about which eligible benefit is best for you.
+The amount of benefits you, or your survivor, will receive can often hinge on how much you know!
+But don’t expect the Social Security Administration to look at all of your prior marriages and make a determination about which eligible benefit is best for you.

 It’s very active and has some really smart people who love to answer any questions you may have about Social Security.
 From time to time I’ll even drop in to add my thoughts, too.

-Also, if you haven’t already, you should join the 100,000+ subscribers on my YouTube channel!
+You should also consider joining the 100,000+ subscribers on my YouTube channel!
 For visual learners (as most of us are), this is where I break down the complex rules and help you figure out how to use them to your advantage.

-One last thing… be sure to get your FREE copy of my Social Security Cheat Sheet.
-This handy guide takes all of the most important rules from the massive Social Security website and condenses it all down to just ONE PAGE!
+One last thing that you don’t want to miss: Be sure to get your FREE copy of my Social Security Cheat Sheet.
+This handy guide takes all of the most important rules from the massive Social Security website and condenses it all down to just one page.